MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/architecture-and-overview-for-spi.md

 # Architecture and overview for HID over the SPI transport

-This section describes the driver stack for devices that support HID over the SPI transport.
+This article describes the driver stack for devices that support HID over the SPI transport.

 ## Architecture and overview